Politikker

 Tax risk management

 Tax risks may take on several forms including compliance, financial, reputational, operational and political risks.
+These risk types are often interconnected, and we treat tax risk management as part of the Foundation’s overall risk oversight.

-The Foundation operates a risk management framework to create stable growth.
-In determining the appropriate risk response, we maintain a low level of acceptable risk to comply with our obligations to report and pay taxes on a timely basis.
+We work to minimise tax risks by managing them deliberately and consistently as part of the Foundation’s overall risk management framework to support stable growth.
+In determining the appropriate risk response, we maintain a low level of acceptable tax risk to comply with our obligations to report and pay taxes on a timely basis.

-Vederlagspolitik
+- Vederlagspolitik

 Findes kun på engelsk: